Micro Cornucopia

 Micro Cornucopia, sometimes shortened to Micro C, was a 1980s magazine for microcomputer hobbyists and enthusiasts.
 It was published in Bend, Oregon by former Tektronix engineer David J. Thompson.

-The magazine, originally conceived as a newsletter for users of the Ferguson Big Board (a single-board CP/M computer), was published bi-monthly beginning in July 1981.
+The magazine, conceived as a newsletter for users of the Ferguson Big Board (a single-board CP/M computer), was published bi-monthly beginning in July 1981.
 It soon expanded its coverage to other board-level computers, the Kaypro computer, and general hobbyist/experimental computing, with special interest areas being robotics, interfacing, embedded systems and programming languages.
 The magazine routinely published circuit diagrams and source code.

 Micro C carried articles on a wide range of subjects, some system-specific and newsletter-like, but also covering (then) off-mainstream topics, e.g. 3D graphics, artificial intelligence, or the special needs of disabled users.
 They published a 32-page catalog of CP/M and MS-DOS software, cover date Fall/Winter 1986, describing it as the second, the first having been the Spring issue.

-The publishers of Micro C organized free annual user conference dubbed "SOG" (Semi-Official Gathering) in Oregon.
+The publishers of Micro C organized free annual user conference dubbed "SOG" (Semi-Official Get-together) in Oregon.